-- (E) is a subscriber to whom the exemption under subsection (a)(2)(B)(iii) applies. - (11) LOCAL MARKET.-The term "local market" has the meaning given such term under section 122(j), except that with respect to a low power television station, the term "local market" means the designated market area in which the station is located - (12) Low Power Television station.-The term "low power television station" means a low power television 5 as defined under section 74.701(f) of title 47, Code of Federal Regulations, as in effect on June 1, 2004.
-For purposes of this paragraph, the term "low power television station" includes a low power television station that has been accorded primary status as a Class A television licensee under section 73.6001(a) of title 47, Code of Federal Regulations - (13) COMMERCIAL ESTABLISHMENT.-The term "commercial establishment"- - (A) means an establishment used for commercial purposes, such as a bar, restaurant, private office, fitness club, oil rig, retail store, bank or other financial institution, supermarket, automobile or boat dealership, or any other establishment with a common business area; and - (B) does not include a multi-unit permanent or temporary dwelling where private home viewing occurs, such as a hotel, dormitory, hospital, apartment, condominium, or prison. - (e) MORATORIUM ON COPYRIGHT LIABILITY.- Until December 31, 2009, a subscriber who does not receive a signal of Grade A intensity (as defined in the regulations of the Federal Communications Commission under section 73.683(a) of title 47 of the Code of Federal Regulations, as in effect on January 1, 1999, or predicted by the Federal Communications Commission using the Individual Location Longley-Rice methodology described by the Federal Communications Commission in Docket No. 98-201) of a local network television broadcast station shall remain eligible to receive signals of network stations affiliated with the same network, if that subscriber had satellite service of such network signal terminated after July 11, 1998, and before October 31, 1999, as required by this section, or received such service on October 31, 1999. - (f) EXPEDITED CONSIDERATION BY JUSTICE DE-PARTMENT OF VOLUNTARY AGREEMENTS TO PRO-VIDE SATELLITE SECONDARY TRANSMISSIONS TO LOCAL MARKETS.- - (1) IN GENERAL.-In a case in which no satellite carrier makes available, to subscribers located in a local market, as defined in section 122(j)(2), the secondary transmission into that market of a primary transmission of one or more television broadcast stations licensed by the Federal Communications Commission, and two or more satellite carriers request a business review letter in accordance with section 50.6 of title 28, Code of Federal Regulations (as in effect on July 7, 2004), in order to assess the legality under the antitrust laws of proposed business conduct to make or carry out an

-- agreement to provide such secondary transmission into such local market, the appropriate official of the Department of Justice shall respond to the request no later than 90 days after the date on which the request is received. - (2) DEFINITION.-For purposes of this subsection, the term "antitrust laws"- - (A) has the meaning given that term in subsection (a) of the first section of the Clayton Act (15 U.S.C.
+- (A) the single digital stream of programming as to which a television broadcast station has the right to mandatory carriage with a satellite carrier under the rules of the Federal Communications Commission in effect on July 1, 2009; or - (B) if there is no stream described in subparagraph (A), then either- - (i) the single digital stream of programming associated with the network last transmitted by the station as an analog signal; or - (ii) if there is no stream described in clause (i), then the single digital stream of programming affiliated with the network that, as of July 1, 2009, had been offered by the television broadcast station for the longest period of time. - (e) MORATORIUM ON COPYRIGHT LIABILITY.- Until December 31, 2014, a subscriber who does not receive a signal of Grade A intensity (as defined in the regulations of the Federal Communications Commission under section 73.683(a) of title 47, Code of Federal Regulations, as in effect on January 1, 1999, or predicted by the Federal Communications Commission using the Individual Location Longley-Rice methodology described by the Federal Communications Commission in Docket No. 98-201) of a local network television broadcast station shall remain eligible to receive signals of network stations affiliated with the same network, if that subscriber had satellite service of such network signal terminated after July 11, 1998, and before October 31, 1999, as required by this section, or received such service on October 31, 1999. - (f) EXPEDITED CONSIDERATION BY JUSTICE DE-PARTMENT OF VOLUNTARY AGREEMENTS TO PRO-VIDE SATELLITE SECONDARY TRANSMISSIONS TO LOCAL MARKETS.- - (1) IN GENERAL.-In a case in which no satellite carrier makes available, to subscribers located in a local market, as defined in section 122(j)(2), the secondary transmission into that market of a primary transmission of one or more television broadcast stations licensed by the Federal Communications Commission, and two or more satellite carriers request a business review letter in accordance with section 50.6 of title 28, Code of Federal Regulations (as in effect on July 7, 2004), in order to assess the legality under the antitrust laws of proposed business conduct to make or carry out an agreement to provide such secondary transmission into such local market, the appropriate official of the Department of Justice shall respond to the request no later than 90 days after the date on which the request is re- - (2) DEFINITION.-For purposes of this subsection, the term "antitrust laws"- - (A) has the meaning given that term in subsection (a) of the first section of the Clayton Act (15 U.S.C.
 12(a)), except that such term includes section 5 of the Federal Trade Commission Act (15 U.S.C.
 45) to the extent such section 5 applies to unfair methods of competition; and - (B) includes any State law similar to the laws referred to in paragraph (1).